Mexsana

-Not to be confused with "Mexana" medicated powder, sold in the Dominican Republic.
+A different medicated powder with the similar name of Mexana is sold in the Dominican Republic.

-Active Ingredients: Zinc oxide, kaolin, benzethonium chloride.

-Also contains: Camphor, eucalyptus oil, fragrance, lemon oil.

 Process

-The product's elaboration process stands out for the strictness in its safety measures and also in the precise measures for weighting its components.
 The powder, mineral of less hardness in the Mohs scale, is the source that gives the name to the generic product used for personal hygienic purposes, and forms around 85% of the composition of the brand.

 Initially, packages filled with huge amounts of this material, arranged in sacks of 25 kilograms each, are placed in warehouses that technically isolate the daily contamination, due to a sophisticated air flow mechanism.

 In popular culture

 A can of Mexsana brand heat powder can be found on the back of the Greatest Hits album of Mötley Crüe.